Designations Congruent with Things: Chapter 22

 “Efficiency has always been one of my strong points,” Newton says in unsolicited and unnecessary explanation.
 “I also now have all of your computational kung-fu.”

-Hermann is not about to sit by and listen to Newton brazenly cap off his digital carjacking by wresting more intellectual credit than is his due.
+Hermann isn’t about to sit by as Newton brazenly caps off his digital carjacking by wresting more intellectual credit than is his due.

 “And all of my passwords,” Hermann replies.

 “Yes.
 Those too.
 Those are helpful.
-And while you use mine to kindly make sure I don’t go to the modern equivalent of debtors prison, I use yours to get your car to call me Newt.
+And while you use mine to kindly make sure I don’t go to the modern equivalent of debtor’s prison, I use yours to get your car to call me Newt.
 This pretty much perfectly encapsulates our professional relationship.
-Can just say that I find it really creepdorkable that you preprogramed enough of my physical parameters into your automotive operating system that your car could recognize me?”
-Newton asks, evidently rhetorically, because he doesn’t stop before continuing with, “seriously though, rather than keeping your badass car weirdly secret in compensation for recent and total loss of mental privacy, maybe just change a few passwords.
+Can I just say I find it really creepdorkable you preprogrammed enough of my physical parameters into your automotive operating system that your car could recognize me?”
+Newton asks, evidently rhetorically, because he doesn’t stop before continuing with, “Seriously though, rather than keeping your badass car weirdly secret in compensation for a recent and total loss of mental privacy, maybe just change a few passwords.
 Honestly I’d feel better about it.”

 “Um,” Newton says, cautiously.
-“This is actually not a big deal.
+“This isn’t a big deal.
 I don’t need to mess with your car.
 It’s not actually that important to me how your premature midlife crisis addresses me.”

 “Shut up,” Hermann snarls.